davlloyd/surfers-restx/surfersapi/README.md

 API Service for the *Surfers Report* web application

 ## To Do
-- Get forecast data from BOM API
+- Get surf conditions from an API provider yet to be identified

 ## The Website ingredients